 We are confident once you gain access to doing professional work as a filmmaker or drone pilot you will be so happy to have made your story in Nepal about the people, places, and wonderful country.

 We always recommend that you come to Nepal especially if you plan to do any UAV filming that you are fully drone insured, this must also include risk and liability insurance.
 Please check your insurance policies beforehand.
 We hope you find it helpful and please feel free to ask in the comment section if you require any further information.

 Endowed with magnificent mountain sceneries and vastly rich cultures, it is no wonder Nepal has become a great source of inspiration and gained traction as a destination for both amateur and professional filmmakers from all over the world.
 However, any kind of filming production in the country needs to acquire a filming permit.
 And when it comes to this, many filmmakers can be easily put off by the lengthy and bureaucratic process.

 How to obtain the filming permit and where to start?

 Please note that if you are a foreign individual or entity, it is impossible to apply for the permit independently.
 The law in Nepal requires it to be done through a local company.
-Therefore, the first thing you have to do is to appoint a local company that will be your formal representative throughout this whole permit application as well as shooting process.
+Therefore, the first thing you have to do is to appoint a local company that will be your formal representative throughout this whole permit application as well as the shooting process.

 In order to obtain this mandatory filming permit, you will need letters of approval from different government departments and agencies depending on your shooting location.
-For example, approval from Department of Archaeology is needed if you want to film in the World Heritage Sites.
+For example, approval from the Department of Archaeology is needed if you want to film in the World Heritage Sites.
 Separate letters of approval need to be obtained to film in National Parks areas.

 What documents are required?